hyperledger/identus-docs/documentation/docs/identus/cloud-agent/authentication.md

 ## Default Entity and Wallet

-The PRISM Cloud Agent uses the Default Entity and the Default Wallet for all interactions with the Agent over the REST API and DIDComm in the single-tenant mode.
+The Cloud Agent uses the Default Entity and the Default Wallet for all interactions with the Agent over the REST API and DIDComm in the single-tenant mode.
 A Default Entity is an entity with the id `00000000-0000-0000-0000-000000000000`, and a Default Wallet is a wallet with the id `00000000-0000-0000-0000-000000000000`.